jburger/jburger.github.io/_posts/2016-11-04-fast-rest-api-azure.md

 ### 3. Azure Document DB

-Microsoft's Azure Document DB allows you to use their internal NoSQL database, or a hosted mongo DB instance to stand up some data - and then provides convenient javascript API access the data in your application.
+[Microsoft's Azure Document DB](https://azure.microsoft.com/en-us/services/documentdb/) allows you to use their NoSQL database, or a hosted mongo DB instance to stand up some data - and then provides convenient javascript API access the data in your application.

 - Fully fledged PaaS database with 10GB capacity, can be partitioned for more space
 - Monitoring and metrics